Asaad al-Shaibani: Tenure as Foreign Minister

 Al-Shaibani undertook diplomatic visits to various countries, including Gulf states, and most notably Turkey, with whom relations had been severed for nearly 14 years.
 He also visited the headquarters of the Organisation for the Prohibition of Chemical Weapons, during which he pledged that the Syrian government would destroy any remaining chemical weapons in the country.

 He also participated in key international forums such as the 2025 Riyadh meetings on Syria, the 2025 World Economic Forum in Davos, and the 2025 Munich Security Conference.
 He continues to work to rebuild relations with Western and global partners while consistently advocating for the lifting of sanctions on Syria.
+On 22 January 2025, al-Shibani said at the World Economic Forum that the country would open its economy to foreign investment and that Damascus was also working on energy and electricity partnerships with Gulf states.
+He also accompanied Syrian President Ahmed al-Sharaa on public international trips.

-On 29 March 2025, a transitional government was formed, in which al-Shaibani maintained his position.
-On 10 April 2025, South Korean Foreign Minister Cho Tae-yul visited Damascus and met with al-Shaibani.
-During the meeting, both sides signed a formal agreement to establish diplomatic relations, which included plans to open embassies and exchange diplomatic missions.
-The agreement made Syria the last United Nations member state, outside of North Korea, to establish diplomatic relations with South Korea.
+On 13 February 2026, al-Shaibani and SDF Commander-in-Chief Mazloum Abdi met U.S. Secretary of State Marco Rubio on the sidelines of the Munich Security Conference.
+The meeting marked one of the highest-level encounters between the two Syrian leaders and a U.S. official since the war in areas held by Kurdish-majority forces ended with an integration agreement.